zendeavor/humblepie/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-##Thanks

-Credit to [meskarune](admin@doloresportalatin.info) for writing this initial README.
-No one does it like her.

-Appreciation for Earnestly and gtmanfred for breaking this script often.